+1 305 459 6652

 Richard C. Lorenzo, Managing Partner of the Miami office, focuses his practice on international commercial litigation and arbitration.
 He has represented foreign and domestic clients in various industries throughout the United States, Latin America and Europe in complex commercial international arbitration matters.
 Richard has handled numerous dispute matters in both English and Spanish before the most important tribunals and institutions including the International Chamber of Commerce (ICC), the American Arbitration Association (AAA), and the International Centre for Dispute Resolution (ICDR).

 Richard has lectured and published extensively in his practice area.
 He is an adjunct professor of International Arbitration and Litigation at St. Thomas University School of Law.
-He also comments on international legal matters in the national and international media and has made numerous televised appearances on CNN En Español.
+He also comments on international legal matters in the national and international media, and has made numerous televised appearances on CNN En Español and served as a guest commentator on Bloomberg Radio.

 Richard has resided in Brazil, Chile, and the Dominican Republic.